gzuuus/dvmcp/docs/dvmcp-spec-2025-03-26.md

 ### Direct Discovery (Private Servers)

-For servers that are not publicly announced, clients can use the MCP initialization process:
+For servers that are not publicly announced, clients MUST use the MCP initialization process.
+The flow involves a client initialization request, a server initialization response, and a client initialized notification:

 #### Client Initialization Request